Saturday, June 27, 2026

 She peered inside the bag as I opened it.
 "See, just boring stuff."

 Now I finally looked at her.
-So this was the "Cheyenne" that she mentioned before.
-She had wavy, reddish-brown hair past her shoulders resting behind her ear that was studded with diamonds.
+So this was the "Cecelia" that she mentioned before.
+She had wavy, chestnut hair past her shoulders resting behind her ear that was studded with diamonds.
 I stood close enough to see the constellation of freckles across her nose, and a pair of lightning blue eyes reflecting the sunlight of noon.
 Worst of all, I swear, her mouth, in an idle state, was turned up at the corners.
 I shuddered instinctively in terror.

 So what was the deal?
 I was forced to break the awkward silence that followed, and I was also suddenly aware that in examining her I was staring at her.